-The CONEX-LDS is a versatile electronic autocollimator with integrated controller used for non-contact alignment or high resolution angular measurements.
+The CONEX-LDS is a versatile electronic autocollimator with integrated controller for non-contact alignment or high resolution angular measurements.
 Using advanced optics and electronics technology with simplified design, the CONEX-LDS offers a high level of reliability for demanding metrology and industrial applications.
-With convenient features like the integrated controller, eyepiece and mounting accessories, the CONEX-LDS enables quick convenient setups on-site or at the production floor.
+With convenient features like the integrated controller, an eyepiece for rough alignment and mounting accessories, the CONEX-LDS enables quick convenient setups on-site or at the production floor.
 CONEX-LDS can be interfaced via USB or Ethernet for network communication.

 This is a classical application for autocollimators.
 To obtain flatness measurements, the autocollimator beam is reflected off a mirror.
 By indexing the mirror along the beam path at known distances, linear position vs. the pitch angle is obtained and is used to determine vertical displacement.

 In manufacturing environments or metrology applications that utilize dividing heads or rotation stages with mechanical or air bearings, the CONEX-LDS is a very useful tool to verify the wobble of the bearings.
 In the manufacture of ball, thrust or air bearings, particularly those with large diameters, in-process or final verification of wobble specifications can be accomplished with the CONEX-LDS.
 In both cases, a simple mirror mounted perpendicular to the rotation axis with the CONEX-LDS beam coincident to it, will provide high precision measurements of wobble that will characterize the condition of the bearing.
 The results could indicate the need for maintenance, repair or rework.
 The graph on the right illustrates a typical result of a wobble test of a bearing.
 Using the same CONEX-LDS setup, but with a precision ball fixture rather than a mirror, it is possible to determine the axial eccentricity of a bearing.